lsst-tstn/tstn-020/index.rst

 For aspects involving CSC configuration, all CSCs interact with the user in the same way.

-1. When a CSC transitions to the `Standby` State, the CSC presents the user with the available configurations.
+1. When a CSC transitions to the ``STANDBY`` State, the CSC presents the user with the available configurations.

     - These are published as the ``configurationsAvailable`` event.

-2. When the user commands the CSC to transition from `Standby` to the `Disabled` state, the user must specify which configuration they wish to load, or the default selection will be selected.
+2. When the user commands the CSC to transition from ``STANDBY`` to the ``DISABLED`` state, the user must specify which configuration they wish to load, or the default selection will be selected.

     - This is accomplished using the ``start`` command, using the attribute ``configurationToApply``, as shown in the example in section :ref:`section-configuration-interation_non_default`.

-3. Upon transitioning to the `Disabled` State, the CSC presents which configuration was loaded, and all necessary information to find the archived configuration in the future.
+3. Upon transitioning to the ``DISABLED`` State, the CSC presents which configuration was loaded, and all necessary information to find the archived configuration in the future.

     - This is published as the ``configurationApplied`` event